mtlynch/mediagoblin/docs/source/siteadmin/configuration.rst

   <http://pythonpaste.org/script/>`_).
 It also sets up some
   middleware that you can mostly ignore, except to configure sessions... more on that later.
-If you are adding a different Python server other than fastcgi / plain HTTP, you might configure it here.
+If you are adding a different Python server other than FastCGI / plain HTTP, you might configure it here.
 You probably won't need to change this file very much.

-There's one more file that you certainly won't change unless you're making coding contributions to mediagoblin, but which can be useful to read and reference:
+There's one more file that you certainly won't change unless you're making coding contributions to MediaGoblin, but which can be useful to read and reference:

 mediagoblin/config_spec.ini